Cccc-owo/CheckInApp/README.md

 You may use [Reqable](https://reqable.com/) or other tools to get the payload of JieLong.
 (Tips: Catch the request of "EditRecord" and you will find what you want.)

+Meanwhile, `config.csv` is used to build the payload.
+You may need edit the `config.csv` related codes to add support to new payload.
+Searching the usage of `read_configs()` function will tell you the things.

 ### Config

 APScheduler config: `app.py`